Your way to a doctorate

 Please note the following for the submission of your thesis:

-- All required documents and documents giving evidence can be found in theApplication for Admission to the Doctoral Examination (new regulations) (PDF, 131 KB) / Application for Admission to the Doctoral Examination (old regulations) (PDF, 134 KB)
+• All documents that have to be submitted together with the hard copies can be found on the last page of theApplication for Admission to the Doctoral Examination (new regulations) (PDF, 212 KB) / Application for Admission to the Doctoral Examination (old regulations) (PDF, 201 KB)

-Please read this form carefully in order to ensure that different documents can be issued in due time prior to the admission of your thesis.
+Please read this form carefully in order to ensure that different documents can be issued in due time.

-- We kindly ask you to send us an email to promotion@physik.lmu.de after having submitted your dissertation, informing us thereof.
-In addition, please send us your abstract as well as your dissertation as two separate PDFs or as a download link.
+• We kindly ask you to send us an email to promotion@physik.uni-muenchen.de on the day of your submission containing your abstract as well as your dissertation as two separate PDFs or as a download link.

 If you have any further questions, please do not hesitate to contact the PhD office by phone or email.